norswap/firestarter/packages/frontend/README.md

 - `eslint` — javascript linting tool (use via `make lint` or `make check`, and `make lint-fix`)
   - NOTE: Eslint must not be updated to version 9 until Next.js supports it (currently: Next 14.2.3)
     - This will require migrating the eslint config to a new format
+    - The `backend` package of this repository has been migrated to the new format — its `eslint.config.js` file is equivalent to this `.eslintrc.cjs` file.
   - `eslint-config-next` —  eslint config for use with Next.js
   - `@typescript-eslint/parser` — parser enabling eslint to lint Typescript files
   - `@typescript-eslint/eslint-plugin` — Typescript rules for eslint
    `eslint-config-prettier` — disables eslint rules that conflict with prettier (see below)
+  - `eslint-plugin-import` — rules for import statements
+  - `eslint-plugin-simple-import-sort` — rules for sorting import statements
 - `tailwindcss` — a collection of css styles + a tool to generate CSS files that only include used styles, with peer dependencies `postcss` (CSS post-processing) and `autoprefixer` (postcss plugin that adds browser prefixes as needed (e.g. `-webkit-`))